 In particular, the long gauntlet cut screams ‘warmth’, as do the easily-adjustable drawcords to really trap the heat and the wrist strap for a secure fit in the most dynamic of situations.

-Buy Dakine Team Pheonix Glove: from £115 at Amazon
+Buy Dakine Team Phoenix Glove: £89 at absolute-snow.co.uk <SALE>

 Decathlon Wedze ski mittens

-Decathlon has some very good outdoor gear at very reasonable prices, and ski gear is no exception - the spec of these Downhill Mittens in particular will take a lot of effort to beat.
-Insulation is provided via a down filling - mixed 85% duck down and 15% feathers as is often the case in Decathlon - and a thin polymer film creates a waterproof membrane.
+Decathlon does decent good outdoor gear at ludicrously reasonable prices, and ski gear is no exception - the spec of these Downhill Mittens in particular will take a lot of effort to beat for the price.
+Insulation is provided via a down filling - mixed 85 percent duck down and 15 percent feathers as is often the case in Decathlon - and a thin polymer film creates a waterproof membrane.

 The good news continues on the palm, with a goat leather layer, textured on the fingertips for extra grip.
 A retainer drawstring will ensure you don’t drop them off the lift, and a wrist strap and generous pull-on loop gives easy-donning and security once they’re in place.
-Frankly, an impressive spec for the £35 price tag.
-The only downside here is the obvious tradeoff between warmth and dexterity, and these down mittens are at one end of that deal - warm, but not very good for handling small items like a ski-pass or a phone.
+Frankly, an impressive spec for the £40 price tag.
+As always, with Decathlon, the downside tends to be in the build quality, which means you may well need to replace these sooner than if you bought a pricier pair.
+But for many skiers who will only use them for one week a year, that's a trade-off worth making.

 Buy Decathlon Wedze Downhill Skiing Mittens: £34.99 at Decathlon